Gymnocalycium eurypleurum: Distribution

-Range
+Gymnocalycium eurypleurum is an endemic species from Paraguay in the penumbra of the dry forests of the Alto Paraguay province at altitudes of 100 to 600 meters.

+Taxonomy

 Friedrich Ritter describes the range of the species as, "even more vast than generally known.
 We found G. eurypleurum until close to the military station of Fn.
-Palmar de las Islas, up in the north near the Bolivian border.
-Here the species coexisted together with the beautiful Echinopsis chacoana, Gymnocalycium mihanovichii var. stenopleurum and Frailea spec."
+Palmar de las Islas, up in the north near the Bolivian border in 1979.
+Here the species coexisted together with Echinopsis chacoana, Gymnocalycium mihanovichii var. stenopleurum and Frailea spec."

+It has been cultivated outside in latitudes as far north as Modesto, California.